Remote employee reimbursement laws by state

 Minnesota

 Minnesota Statute 177.24 requires employers to reimburse employees upon termination for certain necessary expenditures related to performing their job.
-Following the reimbursement, the employer can require that the employee return any items for which they were reimbursed.
-This includes expenses related to consumable supplies (paper, ink, etc.), uniforms, rented or purchased equipment, and travel expenses unrelated to regular commuting.
-Exceptions include motor vehicles, tools of a trade (e.g., plumber’s tools), and other equipment that can be used outside the job.
+This includes expenses related to consumable supplies (paper, ink, etc.), work uniforms, travel expenses unrelated to regular commuting, and rented or purchased equipment.
+Exceptions here include motor vehicles, tools of a trade (e.g., plumber’s tools), and other equipment that can be used outside the job.

 Montana

 Under Montana Code 39-2-701, employees are entitled to reimbursement for all necessary expenses incurred either at the direction of their employer or over the regular course of performing their job.
-The broad language of the code may extend reimbursement requirements to cover a portion of costs like cell phone bills and data plans, internet access, and even electricity and utility bills.
+The broad language of the code may extend reimbursement requirements to cover a portion of expenses like cell phone bills, mobile data plans, internet access, and even electricity and other utility bills.

 New Hampshire

-In New Hampshire, if an employer requires the employee to pay for an expense related to their job, they are required to reimburse the employee within 30 days of the employee submitting a reimbursement request.
-Alternatively, employers can cover the expense with a cash advance if desired.
+In New Hampshire, if an employer requires the employee to pay for an expense related to their job, they must reimburse the employee within 30 days of the employee submitting a reimbursement request.
+Alternatively, employers can cover the expense with a cash advance.

 New York

-New York Labor Law Section 198-C requires employee reimbursement only in instances where there is an explicit agreement between the employer and employee that specifies expense reimbursement.
+New York Labor Law Section 198-C requires employee reimbursement only when there’s an explicit agreement between the employer and employee that specifies expense reimbursement.
 An example of such an agreement might include an employment contract.
 Failure to provide reimbursements in this manner is considered a misdemeanor in the state.

 North Dakota

 North Dakota requires employers to reimburse any expense an employee incurs in direct “consequence or discharge” of their duties under the state’s Century Code 34-02-01.
-This requirement doesn’t extend to items or equipment the employee purchased that they use outside their job.
+This requirement doesn’t extend to employee expenses for items or equipment they can use outside their job.

 Pennsylvania